-ACADEMY CODE OF ETHICS FOR THE AMERICAN ACADEMY OF ADOPTION ATTORNEYS
+ACADEMY CODE OF ETHICS FOR THE ACADEMY OF ADOPTION

-In order to further the cause of ethical adoption and assisted reproductive technology law practice, the Fellows of the American Academy of Adoption Attorneys (AAAA) and the American Academy of Assisted Reproductive Technology Attorneys (AAARTA), hereby establish this ACADEMY CODE OF ETHICS.
+In order to further the cause of ethical adoption and assisted reproductive technology law practice, the Fellows of the Academy of Adoption and Assisted Reproduction Attorneys (AAAA), hereby establish this ACADEMY CODE OF ETHICS.
 This Code is to be read in conjunction with each Fellow’s governing bar ethics rules and is intended to supplement such rules.
 Each Fellow of the Academy agrees as follows:

 The Academy Code of Ethics is binding on all Fellows regardless of membership class and applies to all work performed by a Fellow in an adoption case or ART matter.